What is the best way to go from Phuket airport to my hotel?

 Phuket Smart Bus is cheap but very slow

-The Smart Bus is a recent and welcome addition to Phuket transportation scene.
-The Smart Bus starts at Phuket airport, both Domestic and International terminals, and drive down the west coast from the beach to beach for a minimal fee.
-It’s incredibly cheap but very very slow.
-Read more and see a map of Phuket Smart Bus route.
+The Smart Bus is a recent and welcome addition to the Phuket transportation scene.
+The Smart Bus starts at Phuket airport, both Domestic and International terminals, and drives down the west coast from beach to beach for a minimal fee.
+It’s incredibly cheap but very slow.
+Read more and see a map of the Phuket Smart Bus route.

 - Airport to Bangtao: 100 baht – 46 minutes